moiot/gravity/docs/2.0/03-inputs-en.md

 # Optional
 worker-cnt = 10

+# how many concurrent requests could be raised to server(for rate limiting)
+# Optional
+batch-per-second-limit = 1

 # if collection has more rows than this threshold, it would be splitted into chunks to scan parallelly
 # Optional
 chunk-threshold = 500000